ARSFI/HFSimulator/New alternate hardware platforms/readme.md

 Nothing else is needed...

 If you build code from source, you will need Teensyduino version 1.60b4 or newer to support the ST7789 TFT display.

-A .hex file is avilable:
+A .hex file is avilable to directly load into the Teensy.

 https://github.com/ARSFI/HFSimulator/tree/master/New%20alternate%20hardware%20platforms/src/build/teensy.avr.teensy41